-Delphine Software made another diamond.
-The graphics on the Archimedes are identical to the original Amiga version.
-The games' graphics are great with many colors on screen, beautiful environments, fantastic sprites, fluid animation and digitized sound FX.
-The intro music is a great piece as well.
-FB is one of the best games created for the Acorn Archimedes home computer series.
+Delphine Software are known for creating great games.
+The visuals of the Acorn version are identical to the Amiga and greatly done with many colors on screen, beautiful environments, fantastic sprites, smooth animation and digitized sound effects.
+The intro music is awesome as well.
+All tech features combined, we have one of the best games ever created for the Acorn Archimedes home computer series.

 |CPU: CPU: 32-bit RISC architecture ARM2 8Mhz (A300 and A400 series, A3000) ; ARM3 25/33Mhz (A540/A5000/A4) ; ARM250 12 Mhz (A3010, A3020, A4000)|